 - Our duty of care towards vulnerable service users for whom Breakthrough provides a vital safety net.

-In the light of these considerations we are taking the following steps:
+In the light of these considerations, as of 5th January 2021 the following arrangements will apply:

-- Where current service users are shielding due to pre-existing health conditions, we will offer the option to have therapy sessions online or by phone.
+- Where current service users are self-isolating, or shielding due to pre-existing health conditions, we will offer the option to have their individual therapy sessions online or by phone.

-- As of 1st September 2020 we are resuming holding internal work meetings in-person.
+- Internal work meetings will continue to be held in-person.
 All appropriate measures will be taken to prevent the spread of infection between those attending.
+Staff who are self-isolating or shielding may attend these meetings online.

-We will keep these measures under constant review, in the light of the changing situation and government guidelines.
+We will keep these measures under constant review in the light of the changing situation and government guidelines, and will carry out a full review of this policy every 28 days.